 Do not create your own gradients.

-A useful reference because it includes the specifications for the full palette and the color contrast accessibility chart.
+UCLA Brand Colors (PDF) is a useful reference because it includes the specifications for the full palette and the color contrast accessibility chart.
 Please do not use it for visual matching — it will only be as accurate as your color printer.
 We recommend purchasing Pantone color swatches for the most accurate visual matching.
 You should avoid using the eyedropper tool to pick out colors on the screen.
 Use accurate colors by entering the values instead.